Izay0i/SuperMarioBros3/README.md

 + S̯̭̝̯̜͉̮̭ͦ̔̋ͥ̀ę̥̩ͫ̃c̺̖͇̼͚̞̩̍ͦ̆̐͘r̛͍̗̙̰̞̻͒̾̊e͎͚͇̚͟t̤̰͎̲̙̩͛̎̕

 ## Credits
-+ 125scratch, Jermungandr for the Mario & Luigi sprites.
-+ Fleepa, Superjustinbros for the enemies sprites.
-+ JigglyPuffGirl for the goal roulette sprites.
-+ Malak for the world 1 map tileset.
-+ DarkBowser100, Watcher for the HUD & font sprites.
++ The Spriter Resources contributors for the ripped sprites.
-+ Fleepa for misc. sprites.
-+ rotodisco for the stage tileset.
++ The Sound Resources and The Mushroom Kingdom for the ripped audio.

 ## That's all
 ![Adios](Previews/dante_adios.gif)